ryouchinsa/ryouchinsa.github.io/edit/README.md

 - Erase is used to erase pixels.
 - Polygon is used to label pixels using the polygon tool.

-Right click on the pixels.
+Right click on the object.
-- "Convert to polygon"
+- "Convert to polygon" to convert the pixels to polygon.
-- "Flood Fill"
+- "Flood Fill" to fill the closed pixels area.
-- "Clear pixels"
+- "Clear pixels" to clear the pixels.
-- "Import pixels"
+- "Import pixels" to import a mask image as pixels.

 Import pixels.
 - You can drag & drop grayscale mask images to the labels table.